craigsterr/work-buddy/README.md

     ⚠️ Temporary add-ons will be removed when Firefox restarts.

-Chrome

-    Go to:

-    chrome://extensions

-    Enable Developer mode in the top-right.

-    Click "Load unpacked"

-    Select the extension's folder.

 ⚙️ How to Use

     Click the Work Slime icon in your extensions bar.